KyleSeaford/FDS/README.md

 ## Overview

-The Forest Defense System (FDS) utilizes a network of sensors connected to Raspberry Pis to detect various environmental conditions such as smoke, temperature changes, rain as well as visual monitoring through cameras.
+The Forest Defense System (FDS) utilizes a network of sensors connected to Raspberry Pis to detect various environmental conditions such as smoke, temperature changes, and rain as well as visual monitoring through cameras.
 These sensors continuously monitor the area for any signs of fire or smoke.

 ## Features